PrBart/telegram-bot-which-hates-stickers/README.md

 This bot can ban stickers and sticker packs, and prevent users to use it in groups and supergroups.

-Current username - @fatfagbot

-bot is not running all the time (rather bot never running)

 # commands

 ```